ncbi/robotframework-pageobjects/README.md

 # Robot Framework Page Objects

-**NOTE**: Though support was never guaranteed, NCBI is no longer able to support this project.
-We've moved off of Robot Framework due to the fact that the majority of our developers/test-writers prefer to write tests in Python.
+**NOTE**: Though support was never guaranteed, NCBI is no longer able to maintain this project.
+We've moved off of Robot Framework due to lack of timely Python3 support in Robot Framework and the fact that the majority of our developers/test-writers prefer to write tests in Python.
 You are free to either fork the project to address any issues or to adopt the project.
 Please comment on [this issue](issues/61) if you'd like to adopt it.